ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 Amount of randomization to `Tremolo.DelayTime` for each note on.

 ## Change Log
+- 0.1.5
+  - Fixed to stop sounds when deactivated.
+  - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.
 - 0.1.4
   - Enabled GUI for Linux build.
 - 0.1.3